-These two persons must not be legally married to each other or related as family.
-Ever since a de facto relationship has been recognized by the Family Law Act 1975, a same sex union enjoys almost all the same rights of a married couple.
+These two persons must not be legally married to each other or related to the family.
+Ever since a de facto relationship has been recognized by the Family Law Act 1975, the same-sex union enjoys almost all the same rights of a married couple.

-First of all, partners of a same sex union can also apply for orders with respect to financial matters just like a married couple.
+First of all, partners can also apply for orders concerning financial matters just like a married couple.
 The application can be filed with the Family Court or Federal Circuit Court.
 Financial matters include enforcement of binding financial agreements, spousal maintenance, and adjustment of property settlements.

-A partner in a same sex union can also apply for property settlement.
+A partner in a union can also apply for property settlement.
 With these cases, the parties need to prove that they were in a de facto relationship and that they filed the application within two years from the breakdown of the relationship.

-The laws of the states and territories will apply when it comes to adoption by same sex couples.
-Tasmania, New South Wales, Australian Capital Territory and Western Australia allow adoption by same sex partners.
+The laws of the states and territories will apply when it comes to adoption by same-sex couples.
+Tasmania, New South Wales, Australian Capital Territory and Western Australia allow adoption by same-sex partners.
 Queensland allows gay or lesbian singles to adopt but does not allow adoption for a same sex couple.
-In Northern Territory and South Australia, adoption is not yet legal for same sex couples.

 Same-sex partners may be recognized as parents depending on the applicable law of their state or territory.
 Same-sex partners may become parents through assisted or artificial conception, and surrogacy.
 The same-sex couple must check their state or territory law first to know whether both of the partners will qualify to become parents or only one of them, or if they need to resort to adoption or parenting orders.